 - Relevant certifications, trainings, or conferences you’ve spoken at or attended.

 - A list of related skills – This could be people related things like managing teams.
 It could also be technicals skills like programming languages or use of certain tools like Adobe Photoshop.

 - Languages – Specify your levels like, German B2 or native English speaker.

 What is an “About Me” blurb and why should I have one on my CV?

 Start your CV with a few sentences that tells the world about who you are, professionally speaking.
 Think of it as a sort of “in the nutshell summary”.
 This is where you can truly show off your personality.
-A well written statement can make you stand apart from the crowd and like a cover letter, it acts as a teaser that leaves employers wanting to know more.
+A well written “About Me: statement can make you stand apart from the crowd and like a cover letter, it acts as a teaser that leaves employers curious to know more.